What is an overpayment?

-In very limited circumstances, a person facing an overpayment can request that the entire overpayment be waived so that he doesn’t have to repay any money at all.
-Waivers of recovery of overpayments are only granted where a claimant was completely honest in his application to obtain benefits and where:
+In very limited circumstances, a person facing an overpayment can request that the entire overpayment be waived so that they don’t have to repay any money at all.
+Waivers of recovery of overpayments are only granted where claimants were completely honest in their applications to obtain benefits and where:

 - The claimant is disabled and no longer able to work, or